crpdev/blockchain-js/README.md

 	- Building a de-centralized network
 	- Synchronizing the blockchain network
 	- Adding consensus protocol to the blockchain implementation
-	- Web Interface to view the ledger based on filters
+	- Block Explorer - Web Interface to view the ledger based on filters

 Note: Majority of the code uses ES5 syntax